APCGitHub/rets-rabbit-v2-craft3/README.md

 %}
 ```

-**Methods:** A `RetsRabbit_SearchCriteriaModel` has the following methods available for building a paginated search query.
+**Methods:** A `SearchCriteriaModel` has the following methods available for building a paginated search query.

 * forId($searchId) - **(required)** Pass in the search id, usually from the url
 * select(...$fields) - Pass in a list of fields you specifically want from the API